 - Introduction to key faculty and staff

-- Individualized guidance and support from Financial Aid, Student Advisement Center, Scholarship Resource Center, and more
+- Individualized guidance and support from Financial Aid, University Advisement Center, Scholarship Resource Center, and more

 - Social and networking events including leadership retreat, and civic engagement opportunities